networknt/light-doc/content/en/service/config/requirement.md

 * The final config files must be sent to the service in a secure way

 The final config zip file loaded from config server contains all the sensitive info that is populated by the config server.
 It must be secure during the transportation with TLS.
-Alos, all sensitive info must be encrypted that only the service itself can decrypt it.
+Also, all sensitive info must be encrypted that only the service itself can decrypt it.

 * The service needs to be allowed to be restarted automatically